 10 Leg Press Alternative Exercises

-Most muscles that work during a leg press exercise include the hamstrings, quads, glutes, and calves.
+From my observations, most muscles that work during a leg press exercise include the hamstrings, quads, glutes, and calves.

 That's why I curate the list where all the alternative exercises target the same muscles.

 Some of these exercises are more advanced, but a beginner can perform most of them without any difficulty.

 Dumbbell Bulgarian split squat mainly targets your quads, but the hamstrings and glutes are heavily involved.